datafordemocracy/publicpresidency/sources/NYT_acquire.md

 ## Beginning November 2018
 The Lexis Nexis platform switched to Nexis Uni, and the prior procedure no longer works (it looks like only 50 articles can be downloaded at a time, and not in html format).
 We switched to Factiva, using the same process as for the WSJ

-We pulled the Wall Street Journal articls from Factiva, licensed through the UVA Libary.
+We pulled the New York Times articles from Factiva, licensed through the UVA Libary.

 We used the following for the search:
 * In Source we selected "The New York Times",